AlphaJack/rehype-thumbhash/README.md

 # rehype-thumbhash

-A [rehype](https://github.com/rehypejs/rehype) plugin that generates [thumbhash](https://github.com/evanw/thumbhash) hashes for **local** images and adds them as `data-thumbhash` attributes.
+A [rehype](https://github.com/rehypejs/rehype) plugin that generates small thumbnails using from **local** images using [sharp](https://www.npmjs.com/package/sharp) and [thumbhash](https://github.com/evanw/thumbhash), and adds stores as `data-thumbhash` attributes.
-These hashes can be then used client-side to generate fast-loading thumbnails.
+These thumbnails can then be used by client-side libraries such as [lazysizes](https://github.com/aFarkas/lazysizes?tab=readme-ov-file#lqipblurry-image-placeholderblur-up-image-technique).
-Images are downsized with [sharp](https://www.npmjs.com/package/sharp) before being hashed.

 ## Install